cjbarrie/CTA-NCRM/04-word-embed/04-word-embed.md

 What's going on?

 Well, we're first unnesting our tweet data as in previous exercises.
-But importantly, here, we're not unnesting to individual tokens but to ngrams of length 6 or, in other words, for postID n with words k indexed by i, we take words i, 1+1...1+6, then we take words 1+1...1+7.
+But importantly, here, we're not unnesting to individual tokens but to ngrams of length 6 or, in other words, for postID *n* with words *k* indexed by *i*, we take words *i*, k1... k6, then we take words k2... k7.
 Try just running the first two lines of the code below to see what this means in practice.

 After this, we make a unique ID for the particular ngram we create for each postID, and then we make a unique skipgramID for each postID and ngram.
 And then we unnest the words of each ngram associated with each skipgramID.